 Trade economic news

 Some economic news, such as the release of US employment figures, can have a profound impact on the markets.
 The most important currency pairs are usually very volatile just before and after these announcements.
-If you develop a trade strategy based on economic news it can be a real adrenalin rush and potentially very profitable.
+If you develop a trading strategy based on economic news it can be a real adrenalin rush and potentially very profitable.